AvilaKevin/qr-access-validator/README.md

 ### **📕 Description:**

-Web application that validates user access through a QR code which stores the user's ID and location in real time.
+Web application that validates user access through a QR code that stores the user's ID and location in real time.

 ------------